skullcave/skullcave.github.io/_posts/2023-11-9-entry-one.md

 For my first post, I will discuss the time I was almost scammed and how to identify misleading emails.

+First, lets talk about how I find myself in this position and response to it.
+On October 7th I was emailed by a "HR Team" member with the company 'Avalon Flooring' in regards to a job position of Network Administrator.
+I thought great!
+I was in the process of applying to IT / Cybersecurity related jobs and I sent out many applications during this period of time

 </div>